giros-dit/vnx-srv6/README.md

 ##  Across
-To run some scenarios, it is necessary to add the following lines to the **/etc/sysctl.conf** file:
+To run the scenarios, it is necessary to add the following lines to the **/etc/sysctl.conf** file:

 ```
 fs.file-max = 4194304